andreachx/SC1015-Mini-Project/README.md

 # Our Problem Statement
 We want to predict viewers' liking of a new anime based on various factors such as producing company, genres, age ratings and number of episodes, etc.
+This project is by:
+- @andreachx
+- @PixelPusher42
+- @loke0081

 # Our Motivation
 - With the wide variety of anime available, it may overwhelm viewers when choosing what show to watch.
 As such, our analysis helps to predict and improve viewer satisfaction.